Bellesa: Redesign and original productions

 Bellesa.co underwent a website redesign in August 2019, and by March 2020 it had launched a sex toy shop, and a webcam model section.
 They formed contributing partnerships with Deeplush, Sweet Sinner and Vixen.
 Their tiered subscription plan scheme, Bellesa Plus, began in February 2021.

 In October 2017, AVN announced that Bellesa was founding a pornographic studio, Bellesa Productions, in co-operation with Mile High Media.
 This manifested in April 2019 as Bellesa Films, with Jacky St. James as a director.
 It debuted with two box sets, First Times & Second Chances, and This Isn't Cheating, the first of which features Calvert and the latter of which features Carter Cruise.
 In 2020, Damon Dice was the first contract performer for Bellesa Films, with a year-long exclusivity contract.

 In December 2019, Bellesa Films launched an imprint, Bellesa House, with St. James as a director.
 According to Bellesa, the productions give performers a chance to choose their partners; it features movies that are unscripted and unedited, where performers choose their own clothes and do not wear makeup or have their hair done.
 In addition, no sex stills are taken.
 The videos have no dialogue and are not softcore.
 Shooting for the imprint began at the end of January 2020.

 Another original production series, Bellesa Blind Date, began in August 2021.
 Directed by St. James, two performers communicate with each other anonymously about their sexual fantasies, and then meet each other and have sex.

 According to a 2023 study in Sexuality & Culture, videos on the site portray a narrow range of vulva appearances, with performers' labia minora rarely protruding past the labia majora.
 There was little difference to videos on Pornhub, according to the sample, except a lower rate of vulvas with no pubic hair.
 The authors concluded that Bellesa did not "deliver on pro-porn feminist ideals".

 The BIPOC Creators Program, launched in February 2021, earmarks $20,000 per month to projects involving BIPOC workers.
 Bellesa stated that the initiative was needed because "much of the adult content shot by studios with performers of color, even in 2021, is fetishized and problematic".

 In September 2022, Bellesa Plus released the comeback scene of performer Remy LaCroix.

+Awards

+UK Glamour named Bellesa one of the top ethical porn sites globally.
+In an interview with The Link, CEO Michelle Schnaidman said "I remember the first time I kind of just [told] my mom—I was merciless—I kind of just said, 'I'm doing feminist porn."
+Schnaidman works to de-stigmatize feminine sexuality for female identifying and non-binary people.

+In 2021 Bellesa won AVN's Best New Production Banner.